Jim-Holmstroem/jim-holmstroem.github.io/_posts/2015-1-10-serialization-in-python---the-complete-guide.markdown

 unpickable = lambda x: x
 ~~~

-``cPickle`` is an optimized pickler module in python and
+``cPickle`` is an optimized and commonly used pickle module in python
-I think ``cPickle`` is one of the most commonly used pickler in data science,
-but this guide shouldn't be bound to ``cPickle`` but I make no guarantees if
+but this guide shouldn't be bound to ``cPickle`` but it makes no guarantees if
 you are using the default ``pickle`` module or any other pickler.

 We will also be using [numpy](http://www.numpy.org/) and [pandas](http://pandas.pydata.org/)